 1. Awarding institution/body University of Worcester (UW)

 2. Teaching institution Birmingham Metropolitan College

 3. Programme accredited by General Dental Council (GDC) (subject to

 provisional acceptance)

 4. Final award or awards FdSc Dental Technology

 5. Programme title FdSc Dental Technology

 6. Pathways available n/a

 7. Mode and/or site of delivery Standard taught programme, work-based

 learning; delivered at Matthew Boulton

 College part of BMet

 8. Mode of attendance Full-Time - 2 years and Part-Time 3 years

 9. UCAS Code B840

 10. Subject Benchmark statement General Dental Council (2015) Preparing for

 and/or professional body practice.
 Dental team learning outcomes for

 statement registration.
 (2015 revised edition)

 QAA (2020) Characteristics

 Statement Foundation Degree

 11. Date of Programme Specification May 2017

-preparation/revision August and October 2018 - AQU amendments
+preparation/revision August and October 2018 - AQU

-February 2019 AQU amendments to template
+Amenuments Eabruary 2010 AOU amondmonto to tompleto

 (sections 19 and 21 removed, renumbering)

 for 2019/20

 August 2019 AQU amendments to Section

-19, minor updates.
+19. minor updates.

 August 2020 AQU amendments to Section

 19.

 September 2020 - update to GDC document

 links and QAA benchmark link.

 September 2020 Amendment to workbased

 learning hours due to covid-19 pandemic.

 This is a reduction from a requirement to

 complete 400 hours across the programme to

 a requirement to complete between a

 minimum of 100 hours to a maximum of 200

 hours at level 4 and a total of 200 hours at

 level 5.

+September 2021 - amendment to return WBL

+nours to 400 across the programme and AQU

+amendments.